-Project Description: The applicant is providing an informational presentation for a Planned Development (PD) for the re-approval of a 99-unit senior housing development.
+Project Description: The applicant is seeking initial/final approval for a Planned Development (PD) for the reapproval of a 99-unit senior housing development.
 That request was approved by the Common Council in 2015, following review by the Urban Design and Plan Commissions.
 The previous legislative file for UDC is ID 07173.
-Approvals related to that request have expired and the applicant is required to make a new application, which again will be subject to UDC, PC, and Common Council Review.
-Per the zoning code, a new informational presentation/pre-design conference with the UDC is required.
-Note, an adjacent development in the same block is also scheduled for an informational presentation at the September 22, 2021 meeting.
+Approvals related to that request have expired and the applicant is required to make a new application, which again will be subject to UDC, PC, and Common Council review.